cololaborde/file-cipher/README.md

 <br/>

 ## Use modes
-The program has two modes of use, one <p style="bold">static</p>, that is, using the "static encryption key" (mod_static.txt) if 2 files are encrypted, both will be encrypted with the same key.
+The program has two modes of use, one static, that is, using the "static encryption key" (mod_static.txt) if 2 files are encrypted, both will be encrypted with the same key.
 Dynamic mode chooses randomly 1 among N keys from "dynamic encryption key"(mod_dyn.txt) file  for each file

 <br/>